Skip to content

 What’s a wedding without some dancing?
 This goes hand in hand with the traditional Irish music that will likely play throughout the reception.

-A ceilidh may even break out, which sees people gathering together to dance to folk music.
-A caller will likely call out the steps and everyone will then follow along.
+When people gather to dance to folk music, a ceilidh may even break out.
+A caller will likely call out the steps, and everyone will then follow along.

 Read More Related Posts